 A genetically modified organism (GMO) is one in which the genetic material has been altered in a way that does not occur naturally by mating and/or natural recombination.
 Many people choose to avoid GMOs because of various concerns that they raise.
 Looking for the USDA Organic or Non-GMO Project Verified labels is the easiest way to avoid buying GMOs, but note that not all companies or farmers can afford to get these certifications – particularly small local farms.
 Plus, remember that not every crop grown has a genetically modified alternative at this point in time, so many items, such as a locally grown blueberry, has almost no chance of being genetically modified.

 Here is a list of some of the most common GMOs that you might find on grocery store shelves.
-Some of these find their way into our foods in tricky ways, such as in additives or sweeteners, or they make their way through the food chain as is the case with GMO animal feed.
 If you are adamant about avoiding GMOs, memorize this list.
 Remember, if a product is labeled with the Certified Organic seal, it by definition will not contain GMOs.

 Much of commercially available alfalfa has been genetically modified to contain a gene that makes it resistant to the herbicide Roundup.
 This allows farmers to spray roundup over the crop to kill weeds, without directly killing the alfalfa itself.
-Why is this bad?
-For one, you can be assured that this crop has been sprayed with Roundup.
+Therefore, you can be assured that this crop has been sprayed with Roundup.
 Alfalfa is a major crop used as livestock feed, which means that unless you are only buying Certified Organic or Non-GMO Verified animal products, this herbicide can make its way into the meat or dairy you consume.

 It is estimated that about 90% of US canola crops are genetically modified.
 Canola oil, like soy, is very prevalent in processed foods; find it in chips, crackers, cereal, snack bars, candy, bread, and more.

 Most of the conventional (non-organic) corn grown in the United States is genetically modified: from the sweet corn that you eat, to the field corn that is fed to livestock.
-Modified corn is resistant to the herbicide glyphosate, and traces of this herbicide have been found in items like corn flakes and corn syrup.
+Modified corn is resistant to the herbicide glyphosate.
 For a list of foods and additives that contain corn, check out this allergen fact sheet.

 Genetically modified cotton produces an insecticide to kill specific pests.
 Cottonseed oil can be found in packaged foods like potato chips and margarine.
 Cotton can also make its way into animal feed and food fillers such as cellulose.